streetsidesoftware/cspell-dicts/.github/pull_request_template.md

 ---
-name: Add New Dictionary
+name: Add to Dictionary
-about: PR to add a new dictionary
+about: PR for adding (to) a dictionary
 title: 'fix: '
 labels: dictionary
 ---

-# Add Dictionary
+# Add/Fix Dictionary

 _dictionary_